Frequently Asked Questions

 Need more information?

 The Mountains to Sound Greenway Trust is the nonprofit organization based in Seattle that helped to protect these lands and preserve them for public benefit.
-The Trust leads and inspires action to conserve and enhance the landscape from Seattle across the Cascade Mountains to Central Washington, ensuring a long term balance between people and nature.
+The Greenway Trust leads and inspires action to conserve and enhance the landscape from Seattle across the Cascade Mountains to Central Washington, ensuring a long term balance between people and nature.

 For the Snoqualmie Tunnel Trip, you need to be able to bike at least 20 miles.
 That said, the trail has a mostly downhill, railroad grade the whole way and therefore isn't a strenuous ride (although it is long).
 There will be plenty of opportunities to stop and enjoy the scenery, learn about the local ecology and history, and have hydration breaks.
 We always encourage everyone to bike at their own pace.
 Estimated pace for bicycling will be 7 mph, meaning participants should anticipate biking for 3-4 hours (maybe a little more, once you add in the stops along the way).

-That said, these trips can be challenging (especially the moderately strenuous ones), with participants needing to be able to hike or bike longer distances while carrying a daypack with water, food, and other “10 essentials.”
-We recommend that you take your children or teens out for a similar activity and assess their interest and abilities before signing up for the Trips.
+That said, these trips can be challenging (especially the moderately strenuous ones), with participants needing to be able to hike or bike longer distances while carrying a daypack with water, food, and other “10 Essentials.”
+We recommend that you take your children or teens out for a similar activity and assess their interest and abilities before signing up for trips.
 Because of the length of the trips, we do not recommend bringing children under the age of 12, unless they have proven experience successfully completing longer trips.
-If you have any questions about this, please feel free to .
+If you have any questions about this, please feel free to send us an email.

 The Mountains to Sound Greenway Trust is dedicated to providing an affordable, high quality outdoor experience for as many people as possible.
 We are offering a limited number of financial scholarships for those who demonstrate financial need and/or extenuating circumstances, especially youth.
 Contact us for more information.

-Click to access the payment page.
 Payments need to be submitted within two weeks of registration in order to secure your spot.
 If it is less than 2 weeks before then trip when you register, please submit your payment as soon as possible.
 Please contact us if you have any questions.

 A full list of items to bring will be emailed to you prior to the event.
 We recommend you wear weather-appropriate clothing (as well as extra layers in case the weather changes) and comfortable, sturdy hiking or biking shoes.
-If you have new boots, please break them in before the Trip to minimize the chance of blisters or discomfort.
+If you have new boots, please break them in before the trip to minimize the chance of blisters or discomfort.
 You also need to bring a backpack with food, water, extra layers, and the "10 Essentials".